Universalis-FFXIV/Universalis/README.md

 Please refer to the [documentation](https://universalis.app/docs) for basic usage information.

 ## API Development
 Developing and testing the API server requires [Visual Studio 2022 Preview](https://docs.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview), as it targets .NET 6.
-It also requires [MongoDB Community Edition v4.4](https://docs.mongodb.com/manual/administration/install-community/).

 This application uses some F# code, which needs to be built before IntelliSense can navigate it.
 If you get any undefined references to F# code, just build the `Universalis.DataTransformations` project.